How to Patch a Drywall Hole: Step-by-Step Guide

 How do you patch a large hole in drywall?

-Cut to the nearest studs, screw in a new drywall patch, tape seams with mesh tape, apply 2–3 thin coats of joint compound, sand, prime, and paint.
+Cut to the nearest studs, screw in a new drywall patch, tape seams with mesh tape, apply 2 to 3 thin coats of joint compound, sand, prime, and paint.

 What is the easiest way to fix a small drywall hole?

 Self-adhesive mesh patch kits from a hardware store work great for holes up to 3 inches.
-Stick over the hole, apply joint compound, sand, and prime.
+Stick over the hole, apply joint compound in two thin coats, sand smooth, prime, and paint.

 Do I need to prime after patching drywall?

-Yes — always prime.
+Yes—always prime.
 Raw joint compound soaks up paint differently than the surrounding wall, leaving a visible patch when painted without primer.
+No exceptions on this one.

 Related Guides & Tips